bmurrtech/0-100-days-cloud-engineer/README.md

 - Thanks for the open source tech of [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release), it is possible to use your home GPU to generate incredible AI images by simply inputting a description of what photo you want.

+> **Prompt Crafting**: If you have tried to make your own AI art, you will quickly realize the complexities of getting results you want.
+In fact, people have created full Master Courses on how to craft AI prompts.
+Whereas I don't think it is necessary to buy any classes on AI prompt crafting, I do think you should watch free videos on YouTube and use tools to help you generate the AI art you want.

+* Here's a [**great YouTube video explaining how to craft amazing prompts for AI**](https://youtu.be/lQQzeMeVczo) to get even more amazing AI art.
+* Here's a [**GitHub page dedicated to AI Prompt Crafting**](https://github.com/willwulfken/MidJourney-Styles-and-Keywords-Reference).
+It has an incredible library of terms and art style references you can test out in your AI prompts.
+If this developer (willwulken) has helped you out, consider buying the guy a cup of gratitude coffee (see his Github page).

-> **LowRes Art Upscale Trick**:So, depending on your GPU VRAM capacity, you may only be able to generate low res images (4GB can make 256x512 images, 11+GB can make 640x640 art).
+> **LowRes Art Upscale Trick**: So, depending on your GPU VRAM capacity, you may only be able to generate low res images (4GB can make 256x512 images, 11+GB can make 640x640 art).
 In the chipper spirit of letting AI robots take over the world, let's use AI to upscale our lowres art!
 Thanks to AI intelligence, you can use an AI tool to upscale those AI-generated images by 2X or more!
 Robots helping robots--it's robot-inception!
 Anyway, the open-source software is aptly named, [Video2X](https://github.com/k4yt3x/video2x/wiki/GUI) (available for Windows) if you want to check it out.

 > **Photo-real Images**: If you are trying to upscale photo-real images (not anime-style characters), **remember to change the output setting to "RealSR" or "SRMD"**.
 By default, Video2x is set to AI-upscale anime-style art.
 You'll notice there's other AI algorithms with varying degrees of quality to render-speed results (there's really only two art-types at the time of writing this: anime-styled arts and real-life arts).
 You can read more about the pros and cons of the algos on [k4yt3x's Wiki](https://github.com/k4yt3x/video2x/wiki/Algorithms)